9/11 Memorial Tickets And Tours In Nyc

 St. Pauls Chapel, which survived the attacks.| ©Hellotickets

-What was the World Trade Center is today a park of oak trees in the center of which are the twin fountains that make up the 9/11 Memorial.
+With this ticket to the National 9/11 Memorial and Museum you will be able to visit both the outdoor grounds, which is now the Memorial, and access the 9/11 Museum.
+What used to be the World Trade Center is now a park of oak trees in the center of which are the twin fountains that make up the 9/11 Memorial.
 In tribute to the victims of the 9/11 terrorist attacks, the names of the people who lost their lives that day are engraved on the outer edges of the fountains.

 The fountains and the names of the victims are illuminated at night, giving the place a special atmosphere.
 If you book your tickets for the 9/11 Museum and Memorial, you can get an in-depth look at the details of what happened on that day.

-You can then complete your tour by visiting the National 9/11 Museum at your leisure and spending as much time as you like.
-If instead you prefer to do it with an expert guide to help you contextualize everything you see, I recommend this 9/11 Memorial and Ground Zero Tour
+Afterwards, you can complete your tour by visiting the National 9/11 Museum at your leisure and spending as much time as you like.
+If instead you prefer to do it with an expert guide to help you contextualize everything you see, I recommend this tour of the 9/11 Memorial and Ground Zero.

-Buy your tickets for the 9/11 Memorial and National 9/11 Museum
+Book your tickets for the National 9/11 Memorial and Museum

-Map of lower Manhattan showing the 9/11 Memorial and Museum
+Map of lower Manhattan with the 9/11 Memorial and Museum.

-Map of lower Manhattan showing the 9/11 Memorial and Museum
+Map of lower Manhattan with the 9/11 Memorial and Museum.

 To get to Ground Zero, located at 180 Greenwich Street, I recommend taking the subway to the World Trade Center train station, or going to the Chambers Street station.

-Buy your tickets for the National 9/11 Memorial & Museum
+Book your tickets for the National 9/11 Memorial and Museum

 Access to One World Trade Center with the Explorer Pass| ©Hellotickets